 • Pay fees to a facilitator

-• Promote a gathering or event
+• Promote event or gathering

 • Provide food and hospitality